adamspierer/time_stacker/README.md

     - os		[standard]
 	- datetime	[standard]

 NOTE: time_stacker is tested in a Python3.6 virtual environment.
-Other programs have experienced difficulty with the `ffmpeg` in later Python versions, but may work.

-NOTE: These are the package versions I know work, though future versions should work as well.
+I noticed issues with `ffmpeg` in later Python versions with packages used in a separate program, but not all of those are used here.
+All this to say, the versioning of these packages should not really affect `time\_stacker`'s performance.

 <h3>Installing</h3>